 - The Via Dolorosa: stations of the cross in Jerusalem.

 Keep in mind, though, that at the moment you cannot travel directly between Lebanon and Israel, since officially they are still at war.
-Most people go via another country such as Turkey or Egypt.
+Most people go via another country such as Turkey, Cyprus, or Egypt.

 The Temple of Venus, Baalbek